Continuous-time multifarious systems -- Part I: equilibrium multifarious self-assembly: Model

 Each of the lattice sites in the system is either occupied by the solvent (empty) or occupied by a tile of a particular species.
 We consider each lattice site to be connected to a shared reservoir of solvent and tiles.
 The concentration $c_i$ of tile species $i$ in the reservoir is obtained by normalizing the number of species $i$ tiles in the reservoir $N_i$ by the number of solvent tiles in the reservoir $N_0$,

 From the concentrations, we obtain the chemical potential of tile species $i$

 We assume that the reservoir is very large, such that the chemical potential of each species can be considered constant throughout the simulation.
-Each lattice site is connected to the same reservoir, which corresponds to the assumption of fast diffusion.
+Each lattice site is connected to the same reservoir, which corresponds to the assumption of fast diffusion in the reservoir, meaning there are no gradients in chemical potential across the lattice.
 By definition, the chemical potential of the solvent is zero.
 Within each simulation we set the chemical potential of the tile species to the same value $\mu$.
 We set $k_{\rm B} T = 1$, and absorb the temperature into the now dimensionless parameters $(-\mu,\varepsilon)$.

 Once the structures have been defined and the interactions calculated, a chosen seed is placed into the lattice and the system is then simulated.
 For clarity of presentation, we use a specific coloring scheme in which tiles belonging to the same target structure will be colored similarly; see Appendix \ref{app:Colouring} for more details.
 In this paper we use two different algorithms to simulate multifarious self-assembly: a discrete-time Monte Carlo algorithm and a continuous-time Gillespie algorithm.
+Both algorithms simulate reactions where tiles are exchanged between the lattice and the reservoir.
 The algorithms are explained in detail in Appendix~\ref{app:algorithms} and a flowchart detailing the steps of the two simulation methods is shown in Fig.~\ref{fig:Algorithms}.